Biking in Minneapolis

 In the St. Anthony Falls area, visit the 1857 Lady of Lourdes Church, up the steps from Main Street on the east riverfront.

-Ride across the Stone Arch Bridge and past the Mill City Museum and the Guthrie Theater; on Saturday mornings from early May to mid-October, there's the Mill City Farmers Market between the Guthrie and Mill City Museum.
+Ride across the Stone Arch Bridge and past the Mill City Museum and the Guthrie Theater.
+On Saturday mornings from early May to mid-October, there's the Mill City Farmers Market between the Guthrie and Mill City Museum.

 © Beth Gauper